CultivateHQ/cultivateHQ.com/source/posts/2018-12-17-how-to-be-a-kinder-more-effective-code-reviewer.html.markdown

 Although a code review takes place between a reviewer and a reviewee (code author), for this article I am going to focus on the role of the reviewer.
 There is definitely a whole other post to write about how to be a good reviewee.
 But, I want start with the reviewer because they have the most "power" and thus the most influence on the outcome.

-I am going to suggest a simple framework we can follow to get us into a good habits as reviewers.
+I am going to suggest a simple framework we can follow to get us into good habits as reviewers.

 ## What does bad look like?